Nadolina/Rapid-curation-2.0/README.md

 Curation:
 5. Curate one haplotype at a time
     a.
 Label sex chromosomes, haplotigs and unlocs with metadata tags.
+Label any mis-phased scaffolds with the haplotig tag.
     b.
 Paint the chromosomes for the main haplotype as well as sex chromosomes; generate an agp.
 Do not paint haplotigs, just leave them with metadata tags.
     c.
 Remove the painting and curate the other haplotype.
+Keep in mind there may need to be haplotig tags removed from the first haplotype curation, or you may need to add tags.
     d.
-Paint the second haplotype but do not include sex chromosomes; generate a second haplotype.
+Paint the second haplotype but do not include sex chromosomes.
+Generate a second AGP.

 Post-curation:
 6. sh curation_2.0_pipe.sh -f <haplotype combined fasta> -a <haplotype agp> -p <haplotype in question 1 or 2>